 In addition, keep in mind that it is not recommended to wet the place of the bandage during the first two days.
 After that, you can wet the wound site, but do not forget to gently but thoroughly wipe the skin with a towel to remove all moisture.

 Butterfly Bandages Application

 Here are a few steps on how to fasten a butterfly bandage:

-- Rinse the wound with cool water.
+- Rinse the wound with cool and clean water.
 Wash the skin around the wound with soap, but do not allow soapy water to get into the wound itself.
 Blot the wound site and the surrounded skin.
 The adhesive tape is fixed much better on clean and dry skin;

 - Pull and hold the skin near the wound to connect the wound edges and make the wound less open;